 There are also lots of things to do near Bluestone which are free such as a visit to the beautiful seaside town of Tenby or the glorious beaches of Newgale and Barafundle Bay.
 There are also things you can pay for like a visit to Folly Farm which is less than a 10-minute drive from the Bluestone Park.
 You could also do a spot of dragon hunting in one of the many castles nearby as we did at Pembroke Castle.
 Entry to the castles is not expensive.

 Whether you choose to stay in the Bluestone National Resort Park for your entire stay or plan to venture further afield, I hope I’ve shown you that there are at least 5 free things to do in Bluestone with a toddler in tow.
 And by all means, these activities can extend to older children too.

 And if you are still in two minds about whether Bluestone is suitable as a destination for holidays with toddlers, then can I suggest you read my post about our Mid-Week Stay at Bluestone and my review of the Grassholm Lodge at Bluestone.
-You could also check out my four Holiday Diaries for our other visits to Bluestone, in our Travel Section.
+You could also check out my four Holiday Diaries for our other visits to Bluestone.